Juliusc01/commit-min/README.md

 	cd hellogitworld
-	echo "//this is a comment" >> src/main/java/com/github/App.java echo "//this is a second comment" >> src/main/java/com/github/App.java echo "this is a third comment" >> src/main/java/com/github/test.txt git add .
+	echo "//this is a comment" >> src/main/java/com/github/App.java echo "//this is a second comment" >> src/main/java/com/github/App.java git add .
 	git commit -m "This is a test commit"
 	```